craam/RSTNPy/README.md

 # noaa-ftp
-Download data from noaa's ftp.
+Download solar data from noaa's ftp.

 ## How to use it